Brooklyn-Style/Magic_Roll/README.md

 ![typing test](images/typing%20test.jpg)

 ### <ins>Design:
 Using [Hyperroll](https://docs.google.com/document/d/1_a5Nzbkwyk1o0bvTctZrtgsee9jSP-6I0q3A0_9Mzm0/edit?tab=t.0#heading=h.an6umzmpc3dj "Hyperroll Keyboard Layout") as a starting point, I kept `H` + the vowels together and experimented with everything else.
-I wanted to maintain the inrolls but wasn't sure of anything beyond that, as I was still new to alt layouts.
-I quickly realized I disliked both pinky columns and wasn't a fan of `D`, `G`, or `J`'s placements either.
-After going through about two dozen [iterations](layout_design_progression.md "Layout Design Progression"), I had something I was happy with, then added repeat and magic to improve it further.
+I wanted to maintain the inrolls but didn't know what I wanted beyond that.
+I quickly grew to dislike both pinky columns and wasn't a fan of `D`, `G`, or `J`'s placements either.
+After a few months and two dozen [iterations](layout_design_progression.md "Layout Design Progression"), I had something I was happy with, then added repeat and magic to improve it further.

 #### *Thumb Keys:*
 Each thumb has a magic key that's used to eliminate most SFBs and make certain patterns more comfortable.
 The outputs are 1:1 to make them more like normal keys and less like macros.
 This makes using them simpler and ensures you won't get banned from typing websites either.